BIO00087H Workshop 2: Linux IV

 ln -s /shared/biology/bioldata1/bl-00087h/data/L.braziliensis/genome/Lbraz.M2904.fasta bananas

-If we omit the name and use a dot (.
+If we omit the name of the link and use a dot (.

 ) instead, the link will have the same name as the original file.
 This is simpler and often very helpful: